Consuming Fabric

 links | Pagination and related resource links |

 This applies uniformly across REST, SSE, WebSockets, and webhooks.
+GraphQL uses its own standard response format ({ data, errors, extensions }) instead of the envelope.

 SSE payloads emit serialized envelope JSON in the data field of the event.